 21 HELPFUL TIPS TO KNOW BEFORE VISITING ISTANBUL

 - Turkey requires a visa for some countries; check before you go.
 For U.S. citizens, a visa is required, which you can do either online prior to arrival, or upon arrival before you exit passport control.
 I opted to purchase on arrival because I don’t like to put my passport information online, and I got lucky because there was no queue whatsoever.
 I just walked up to the desk, paid the $30 USD, and was on my way.
 The visa is valid for 90 days in the country, and you can re-enter multiple times.
-Keep in mind that all the signs say that you can only pay for a visa using cash, but since we had just arrived, I didn’t have any TL with me, so the clerk said, “fine, card is okay”.
+Keep in mind that all the signs say that you can only pay for a visa using cash, but card is also acceptable, they just prefer cash if you have it.

 - Most of the credit card machines in taxis, will not accept foreign credit cards, so I recommend taking out Turkish lira prior to exiting the airport so that you can pay your fare.